 Location: In the Lacombe Industrial Area at Bay F, 3413 53 Ave.

 One of our favourite features of this province is all the pretty lakes in Alberta – and what better way to experience them than with some fishing?
 Adventure Ice Fishing took us out for an afternoon excursion on their 20-foot pontoon boat.
 This fishing trip felt pretty luxurious – it was as simple as showing up, strolling onto the boat, and trying to catch some fish.

 Using a charter like this is great for both experienced anglers and beginners.
 It allows you to make the most of your time on the water with the least amount of work.
 If you are a beginner, there is someone there to show you the ropes and help where needed.

 Maybe fishing isn’t your thing but you still want to get into the water – book a sunset cruise!

 Visiting in winter?
 No problem!
 This is actually Adventure Ice Fishing’s top offering: available for rent are ice fishing cabins.
-They are built for overnight expeditions and have everything you need for a comfortable stay and successful fishing trip including rods, bait, bbq, heaters and so much more.
+They are built for overnight expeditions and have everything you need for a comfortable stay and successful fishing trip, including rods, bait, BBQ, heaters, and so much more.

 Make a Stop at Gull Lake Honey

 Honey is a product that we commonly use but how often do you have an opportunity to have a glimpse of what it takes to make it onto your table?
 The Gull Lake Honey Company blends the values and culture of a small family farm with full-scale commercial honey production.
-It was fascinating to learn the science behind the bees and get up close and personal with some hives.
-The Prins family was welcoming, happy to answer all of our questions, and we could really tell they love what they do.
+It was fascinating to learn the science behind bees and get up close and personal with some hives.
+The Prins family was welcoming, and happy to answer all of our questions, and we could really tell they love what they do.